AbuHurera05/BusManagement/BusManagement/README.md

 ## 🌐 How to Run Without Eclipse (for Non-Technical Users)

-> Use this method if you want to run the project directly with Tomcat and MySQL, without using any IDE.
+> Use this method if you want to run the project directly with Tomcat and MySQL,without using any IDE.

 ---